Name of Church St. Joseph

 Phone number 253-472-2489

 Names of priests Fr.
-Timothy O’Brien, pastor.
+Michael J. Stinson, pastor.
 Fr.
-Edward Brodsky, parochial vicar.
-Both are members of the Fraternity of St. Peter (FSSP).
+Stinson is a member of the Fraternity of St. Peter (FSSP).
 All FSSP sacraments are celebrated in Latin using the 1962 Missal.
-FSSP operates with the blessing of Seattle Archbishop Paul Etienne.
+FSSP operates with the blessing of Seattle Archbishop Peter Sartain.
 The FSSP priests are orthodox, formed in the traditional way, and are typically good homilists and confessors.

-Fellow parishioners The parish has been growing significantly in recent years with many masses added; parishioners tend to be those who prefere the traditional celebration of the Mass and sacraments.
+Fellow parishioners Some locals; many drawn to the traditional celebration of the Mass and sacraments.

 Parking Park in the lot behind the church.